I’m a subject matter expert that creates long-form, top-ranking blog content for healthcare, health tech, and the SaaS tools that integrate with them

 Educating your potential customer and customers on disease state, latest advancements, clinical trials, and study results advances and empower patients.
 An engaged patient is a compliant patient and this improves and lowers the cost of healthcare.

 Thanks to my unique position of training and managing specialty health care sales forces working with the top doctors on the eastern seaboard in teaching hospitals, and helping health tech and EMR companies find PMF and messaging with their products, I’ve learned to think empathetically, create cohesion from limited details, and researching, comprehending and using clinical data.

-I take complicated disease states, ideas and simplify them into words that are actionable and easily understood.
+I take complicated disease states, clinical studies, ideas backed by data and simplify them into words that are actionable and easily understood.